Paolo97Gll/Raytracer.jl/README.md

 Raytracing package for the generation of photorealistic images in Julia.

-🚧 _This is a work-in-progress project.
+🚧 _This is a work-in-progress project: it is not ready to use and much of the code has yet to be written.
 Usage instructions and examples will come in the near future as project development progresses._

 ## Installation